yalland-ubi/yalland-docs/v3/YALLCommissionRewardPool.md

 The method performs the following actions:

 * Withdraws all earned commission in YALLs from registered list of contracts
+* Redistributes funds not claimed by verifiers and members at the perevious period to the current one
 * Calculates and stores reward values for delegators, verifiers and members

 Information about the current period id and it's beginning resides in `YALLDistributor` contract.